 HTML's Listing Tags

 HTML provides three different techniques to specify information in the form of lists.
-It is to be noted that every list needs to have at least one multiple data elements within it.
+It is to be noted that every list needs to have at least one multiple data element within it.
 The various forms of HTML list tags are:

-Tag | Description |
+HTML Tag Description

-<ol> | HTML ol tag is abbreviated as an Ordered List, which is used for numbering the lists on a web page. |
+<ol> HTML <ol> tag is abbreviated as an Ordered List, which is used for numbering the lists on a web page.

-<ul> | HTML UL tag is abbreviated as an Unordered List, which is used for listing your items via bullets and circles. |
+<ul> HTML UL tag is abbreviated as an Unordered List, used to list your items via bullets and circles.

-<dl> | HTML dl tag is abbreviated as a Definition List, which is used for arranging your data items like the way items remain arranged in any dictionary. |
+<dl> HTML dl tag is abbreviated as a Definition List, which is used to arrange your data items like how items remain placed in any dictionary.

 The type Attribute